Wednesday, February 12, 2020

 MY BOOKS

-These are books 100% written by me!
+These are books 100% written (and, in many cases, illustrated) by me!

 When Shelly Hobbes was a kid, she wanted to be just like Sherlock Holmes when she grew up.
 Now she is grownup and she thinks her days of sleuthing are behind her.
 Until a baffling crime wave gets her back in the game.

 Plenty of Thread is meant for grownups, but your kids can enjoy this collection of Shelly's early adventures.
-Includes kid-friendly mysteries suggested by A Study in Scarlet, The Redheaded League and The Hound of the Baskervilles.

 In this Teen Fantasy Adventure novel, Rapunzel "Zel" Ramirez follows her childhood teddy bear, Melville, into a magic kingdom where she must help to restore the rightful queens to the throne.